IQA Quidditch World Cups

 When a blue card is issued, it is considered to be a non-stacking yellow card and can either result in being sent back to the hoops or spending one minute in the penalty box.
 When a yellow card is issued, the player must sit in the penalty box for one minute.
 If the opposing team scores before the minute is up, then the player will be allowed to return to the game.
 They are still considered off the broom and must tag their team's hoops in order to resume play.
 If a player receives two yellow cards, then the card will become red.
 If a player receives a red card, that player must sit in the penalty box for two minutes.
 When a red card is given, that player must sub out for another player.
 The player coming onto the pitch will then serve two minutes within the penalty box.
 Both teams are required to have a keeper on the pitch at all times.
 Therefore, if a keeper has been given a red card, they must give their headband to another chaser on their team.

-The IQA serves over two dozen national bodies.
+The IQA serves over two dozen national governing bodies.
 You can find your local organization here: